commonhaus/foundation/policies/ip-policy.md

 Updating the year after the file is created is unnecessary.

 > [!NOTE]
-> Do not alter existing copyright lines unless you have the right to do so.
+> Do not alter existing copyright statements unless you have the right to do so.

 ## Obtaining an Exemption

 If this IP Policy doesn't cater to your project's needs, request special permission from the CFC.

 To request an exemption, send an email to the [`council` mailing list][CONTACTS.yaml].
-Further instructions will be provided based on the specifics of your request.
+Specific instructions will be provided based on your request.

 ## Review of Policy